-- Add Mark from Playhead

-- Remove Mark at Playhead

-- Toggle Mark at Playhead

-- Locate to Mark 1

-- Locate to Mark 2

-- Locate to Mark 3

 - Locate to Mark 4

 - Locate to Mark 5

 - Locate to Mark 6

 - Locate to Mark 7

 - Locate to Mark 8

 - Locate to Mark 9

 - Set Session Start from Playhead

 - Set Session End from Playhead

 - Time Master: (for JACK sync only): when this is enabled, Mixbus will serve as master to report the Bar|Beat|Tick information to the JACK clock

 - Punch In/Out

 - Punch In

 - Punch Out

 - Auto Input: Learn more in the Monitoring section.

 - Follow Range : Learn more in the transport section.

 - Auto Play: The transport will automatically play whenever you locate the playhead to a new position.

 - Auto Return: Returns playhead to last starting position, when the transport is stopped.

-- · Click: Toggles the Click (Metronome) sound on & off.
+- Click: Toggles the Click (Metronome) sound on & off.

 - Follow Playhead: The edit window will scroll to follow the playhead when the playhead reaches the edge of the editing canvas.

 - Stationary Playhead: If enabled, AND Follow Playhead is enabled, then the timeline will scroll behind

 the playhead.
 This requires significant CPU and disk resources, so it is not recommended for large

 sessions.

 - Panic: Sends MIDI note off to all channels.
 Details here

-21.3.
+19.3.
 Edit Menu